abhishek-mahato0/flashcss/README.md

 - HMR works automatically in development.

-- Production builds emit a single CSS file (flashcss.css).
+- Production builds embeds generated css in index file.

 - You can extend colors, font sizes, and breakpoints in the plugin config.